Industry Voices: HAR's Guest Blog Guidelines

-- We’ll get back to you within two weeks, or sooner: Wow, sounds like a long time, right?!
+- We’ll get back to you within two weeks, or sooner: Wow, that sounds like a long time, right?!
 But we want to be intentional about this process.

 - If your topic is already in our backlog of posts, we’ll let you know: We’re busy bees here.
-We have a never-ending scroll of ideas for our blog in queue.
+We have a never-ending scroll of ideas for our blog in our queue.
 We understand that you can’t read our mind, but if your topic coincides with something that’s already in HAR dugout for pieces that we want to create in-house, we’ll discuss other ways to partner or ask for a new topic from you!

 - If you send us a form email, we’ll send you a form rejection: Wow, sounds harsh, right?
 It totally is.
-But if your pitch starts with “Dear editor” or “Hey you" or "Dear m'am or sir" that does not bode well for your familiarity with our site.
+But if your pitch starts with “Dear editor” or “Hey you" or "Dear ma'am or sir" that does not bode well for your familiarity with our site.

-- We’ll follow up with next steps: If we’re unable to use your story, we’ll tell you why.
+- We’ll follow up with the next steps: If we’re unable to use your story, we’ll tell you why.
 If we want to hear more, we’ll follow up with details on submitting a full (and final) draft if you haven’t already.